vincepr/CS_Sqlite/README.md

 #### 2. btree-page-header

 - 8byte for for leaf-pages.
-12byte for interior pages.
+12byte for interior pages(last 4 bytes).
 - all multibyte values in the page are big-endian

 | offset | size | description                                                        |